The first months as co-parents — finding your footing

 Start with the child's everyday life

-When everything changes at once, the child benefits most from small, stable anchors.
-Keep bedtimes, meal times, and school routines as close to normal as possible in both homes.
+When everything changes at once, children benefit from small, stable anchors.
+Keep bedtimes, meal times, and the walk or drive to school as close to normal as possible in both homes.
+The daycare drop-off time does not need to change just because the parent bringing them has.

-It is easier to add structure later than to rebuild it after chaos.
-The first weeks are not the time to introduce big changes — even if something feels overdue.
+Adding structure later is easier than imposing it on a household that has already lost its rhythm.
+The first weeks are not the time to introduce big changes, even if something feels overdue.

 Agree on a temporary rhythm

 You do not need the final arrangement in week one.
-A workable temporary schedule — even a rough one — gives the child something to rely on while you figure out what fits long-term.
+A workable temporary schedule, even a rough one, gives the child something to rely on while you figure out what fits long-term.
+Most families need 4–6 weeks before they know what actually works.

 Keep communication narrow and practical